 The Company recognizes the tax benefit from uncertain tax positions if it is more likely than not that the tax positions will be sustained on examination by the tax authorities, based on the technical merits of the position.
 The tax benefit is measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
 The Company recognizes interest and penalties related to unrecognized tax benefits in income tax expense.
-As of April 1, 2016, the Company has not recorded a liability for uncertain tax positions.
+As of July 1, 2016, the Company has not recorded a liability for uncertain tax positions.

-Based on management's estimates and determination of an effective tax rate for the year, the Company recorded an income tax expense of \$0.7 million for the three months ended April 1, 2016, as compared to \$1.1 million for the three months ended April 3, 2015.
+Based on management's estimates and determination of an effective tax rate for the year, the Company recorded an income tax expense of \$0.7 million and \$1.4 million for the three and six months ended July 1, 2016, respectively, as compared to \$1.1 million and \$2.2 million for the three and six months ended July 3, 2015, respectively.
+During the six months ended July 1, 2016, the Company determined that certain deductions related to energy efficient commercial building deductions were higher than what was estimated in the income tax provision for 2015.
+Accordingly, the Company has recorded a reduction of income tax expense of approximately \$0.5 million as a change in estimate for the three and six month periods ended July 1, 2016.
 The difference between the tax expense recorded and the expense that would be recorded by applying the federal statutory rate primarily relates to state income taxes, tax benefit related to the energy efficient commercial building deduction, and certain expenses that are non-deductible for tax purposes, including meals and entertainment, lobbying and compensation expense related to incentive stock options.